 It was his meeting with Saigon that made Mey Mann feel like a monkey.
 This was a city completely different from Phnom Penh.
-The trading centre for the whole region.
-The great export harbour for the French.
+The trading center for the whole region.
+The great export harbor for the French.
 In contrast, Phnom Penh was known for its tranquillity.
 Broad shady boulevards, almost free of traffic.
 Two great sluggish rivers, the Tonlé Sap and the Mekong, meet at its quays as if to dictate the tempo.

 Saigon was something else.

 Then the SS Jamaique, to Europe.
 A rusty passenger ship, that had been commandeered by the French army.
 Four weeks in fourth class.
 The sea, unknown coasts.